TX Guide

 Houston apartment renters and flood risk — why standard renters insurance excludes flood, when to buy FEMA flood policy, and what landlords cover.

 Your renters insurance checklist from the leasing office covers fire and theft — not bayou water climbing the parking garage.
-Harris County newcomers learn after Harvey that flood is a separate policy, and upstairs units still lose cars and storage units.
+Harris County newcomers learn after Harvey that flood is a separate policy, and upstairs units still lose cars and storage units when storm drains back up.

 What renters insurance actually covers